ariassd/easy-csv2json/readme.md

 ![](assets/csv2json.png)

-# Easy CSV
+# Easy CSV2JSON

 Easy convert from CSV file to JSON

-This NPM provides a way to convert from simple CSV file to JSON with/without metadata
+This NPM provides a way to convert from simple CSV file to JSON and give you some valuable and useful metadata for querying the results.

 ## How to install.